top of page

 1. 50,000 Years of Conditioning:

-As a species, we’ve been around for about 300,000 years.
 While there is some debate over exactly when Homo sapiens evolved into ‘modern humans,’ most believe it was approximately 50,000 years ago.
 That’s when our ancestors' brains became like yours and mine; capable of abstract thinking, creating tools, art, and more.

-I suspect those two questions weren’t front of mind for you this morning when you woke up?
-Instead, you may have asked yourself what you would have for breakfast from the many easy options available.
-Or, perhaps you skipped breakfast completely to fast till lunch.
 In the blink of an eye, your brain’s core function - keeping you alive by seeing danger everywhere - is no longer helping you, it’s hindering you.

 2. Generational Trauma:

-You don’t have to go back 1,000 years to discover generational trauma.
-It’s happening today, it happened to your parents, it happened to their parents, and their grandparents.
+You don’t have to go back 50,000 years to discover generational trauma.
+It’s here and now, it happened to your parents and your grandparents.
 Go back two to three generations, and you’ll find an overabundance of traumatic events that our ancestors suffered.
 Some of that trauma was passed onto our parents, who then unknowingly passed it onto us.
+It’s not their fault; it’s called generational trauma, and it can be a nasty son-of-a-bitch.

 If you are lucky like I am, with loving parents who are good people, then it’s relatively easy to work through your trauma.
 The first step is to remind yourself that they did the best they could with the tools they had (whilst managing their own trauma, realised or not).
 After that comes awareness, understanding, and forgiveness.
 From forgiveness, you then have the opportunity to take responsibility for our own actions by stopping passing trauma onto the next generation.
 One tool to help you do that is reframing - a technique used in Cognitive Behavioural Therapy (CBT).